 When grilling the chicken, using a combination of these two types of heat gives you an incredibly juicy and perfectly cooked chicken.

-Start the cooking process over direct heat to get a nice sear and then finish with indirect heat for the final portion of cooking time to finish cooking all the way through without burning the outside and drying out the middle.
+Start the cooking process over direct heat to get a nice sear, and then finish with indirect heat for the final portion of cooking time to finish cooking all the way through without burning the outside and drying out the middle.
+You can use pellet smokers or electric smokers.

 - Use an internal wired or wireless thermometer.